Unit Of Specific Latent Heat

 • L is the specific latent heat (in Joules per kilogram)

 This simple equation allows us to calculate the energy required for a phase transition given the mass and the specific latent heat of the substance, or vice-versa.
-For instance, if we want to determine the energy needed to melt 5 kg of ice, we would use the formula with the specific latent heat of fusion for ice (approximately 334,000 J/kg).
+Take this case: if we want to determine the energy needed to melt 5 kg of ice, we would use the formula with the specific latent heat of fusion for ice (approximately 334,000 J/kg).

 Different Types of Latent Heat and Their Units